Growing Cut Flowers from Seed: Seed Starting 101

 hardening off seedlings

 You will need to prepare your seedlings for the transition outside.
-It is crucial to “harden off” your seed starts to prevent them from going into shock by the sudden change in temperature.
+It is crucial to “harden off” your seed to prevent it from going into shock by the sudden change in temperature.

 If you suddenly take these seedlings from a warm space they’ve been used to and expose them to bright sun, the wind and temperature swings in the open garden will be stressful to the plant.

-For a couple of weeks, set the pots and trays outside in a sheltered area, increasing the amount of time they spend each day.
+For a couple of weeks, set the pots and trays outside in a sheltered area, increasing their time each day.
 This will help acclimate the seedlings to their new outdoor environment and temperature fluctuations.
-They can be transplanted into the garden once all danger of frost has passed.
+Once all danger of frost has passed, they can be transplanted into the garden.

 working in the cut flower garden

 Many hardy annuals do not like being transplanted and do best when sown directly into the soil.
-The seed packet will usually have information on the back of the seed packet, instructing you to directly plant outdoors.
+The seed packet will usually have information on the back instructing you to plant outdoors directly.
 Before direct sowing, ensure all danger of frost is gone unless directions state otherwise.

 For certain varieties of flower seeds, you’ll have the choice to either direct seed or start indoors.
 If you indoor seed, you can speed up germination for these cold-tolerant varieties, such as larkspur, by chilling the seeds in a refrigerator or freezer for a week before sowing.